ajstarks/deck/README.md

 Clients read deck files into the Deck structure, and traverse the structure for display, publication, etc.
 From a single markup language, clients may be interactive or produce standard formats such as HTML or PDF.

+## Elements ##

+* deck: enclosing element
+* canvas: describe the dimensions of the drawing canvas, one per deck
+* slide: within a deck, any number of slides, specify the slide background and text colors.
+* within slides an number of:
+* text: plain, textblock, or code
+* list: plain, bullet, number
+* image: JPEG or PNG images

 ## Markup ##

 Here is a sample deck in XML: